What You Need To Know

-The couple must be in The Islands Of The Bahamas at the time of application for the marriage license.
+The couple must be in The Commonwealth of The Bahamas at the time of application for the marriage license.

 Download marriage license application | Download application for certified marriage certificate

-If you arrive via cruise ship, you'll be required to obtain a letter from the ship's purser confirming that you have met the residency period by being in Bahamian waters for 24 hours.
+If you arrive via cruise ship, you'll be required to obtain a letter from the Ship's Purser/Guest Services confirming that you have met the residency period by being in Bahamian waters for 24 hours.